-City Council held a public hearing May 28, 2019, unanimously approved the first reading, and gave directions for follow up steps including but not limited to rezoning industrial zoned tracts that are developed with residential uses and amending the land use matrix further for consistency.
-The second reading was originally scheduled for June 10, 2019, but City Council postponed it to August 12, 2019.
+City Council held a public hearing May 28, 2019, unanimously approved the first reading, and gave directions for follow up steps including but not limited to rezoning industrial zoned tracts that are developed with residential uses and amending the land use matrix for consistency across similar uses.
+The second reading was originally scheduled for June 10, 2019; City Council postponed it to August 12, 2019 at which time they approved a second postponement to facilitate additional discussion at the August 19th City Council Workshop.